Andrew Camp

 OverviewAI-generated summary

-His research also explores strategies to address staffing shortages and increase teacher diversity, including an examination of the paraeducator to teacher pipeline.
-Camp has a publication record of eight articles, with 115 citations and an h-index of 4.
+His work also addresses staffing challenges in education, exploring the paraeducator to teacher pipeline as a strategy to increase teacher diversity.
+Camp has published a total of eight papers, with an h-index of 4 and 117 citations.
 He frequently collaborates with researchers at the University of Arkansas at Fayetteville, including Gema Zamarro and Josh B. McGee.

 Metrics